-Fentanyl detox is the first step in recovery from fentanyl addiction.
-Fentanyl is a highly addictive synthetic opioid painkiller that is typically prescribed to treat patients that are suffering from chronic pain and/or have developed a tolerance to other pain medications.
+Fentanyl detox is the first step in recovery from Fentanyl addiction.
+Fentanyl is a highly addictive Opioid Painkiller that is typically prescribed to treat patients that are suffering from chronic pain and/or have developed a tolerance to other medications.
 More recently, Fentanyl has also been used in smaller doses to help manage pain in cancer patients.
 It can be administered in a variety of ways, including: orally as a lozenge, spray, or tablet; intravenously as a nasal spray; and transdermally as a patch.
-Fentanyl works by binding to opioid receptors in the brain, blocking the pain a person feels, and inducing dopamine.
+Fentanyl works by binding to Opioid receptors in the brain, blocking the pain a person feels, and inducing dopamine.
 Fentanyl is about 50-100 times more powerful than Morphine and people begin to feel relief within minutes of being administered the drug.

 Due to its fast-acting and potent properties, Fentanyl has become a highly abused medication.
 Those that take Fentanyl at higher doses than prescribed or for illicit purposes experience an intense Heroin-like high.
 It is extremely easy to develop a dependency on or become addicted to Fentanyl, and many users begin mixing it with other drugs to intensify and/or prolong their high.
 Additionally, Fentanyl is becoming progressively more common as it is being laced with other substances like Heroin and Cocaine unbeknownst to the consumer, increasing chances of overdose.

 When a person becomes addicted to Fentanyl, the first step in recovery is detox, or detoxification.
 Detox is used to safely rid the body of the Opioid drug so that a user may proceed to the next stage of addiction treatment.
 The goal of Fentanyl detox is to minimize the impacts of withdrawal and reduce possible relapse rates.